qwshen/agentic-rag-framework/docs/setup-context-stores.md

 ```

 #### 8. Pipecone
 The following example shows how to use pipecore to store customer documents in pipecone cloud environment.
+Embeddings are generated using the Llama 3 model served by Ollama at http://127.0.0.1:11434.
 ```json
 {
     "name": "rag_pipecone",